 Jeri Moomaw, Founder & Executive Director

-DR. ALEXANDRA PIERCE, DIRECTOR OF OPERATIONS
+ARIANA ORFORD, DIRECTOR OF OPERATIONS

 Roxanne white, MMIWG & INDIGENOUS OUTREACH COORDINATOR

 Roxanne is an enrolled member of the Nez Perce/Nimiipuu'it Tribe and is a Yakama descendant, raised in Yakama territory.
 She is recognized for her work on Native issues and has years of experience in direct client outreach.
 Her goal is to assist Indigenous women and girls impacted by trauma by supporting them through the process of healing through culture and traditional ceremony.
 As a survivor of trafficking, domestic violence, and sexual abuse, Roxanne uses her personal experience to bring awareness to the Missing & Murdered Indigenous Women of Turtle Island.
-She currently a resident of Duwamish Territory, Seattle Washington.
+She is currently a resident of Duwamish Territory in Seattle, Washington.
 She is a proud mother of two sons and a loving grandmother, daughter, niece, auntie, and sister.